 JSP technology is used to create web application just like Servlet technology.
-It can be thought of as an extension to servlet because it provides more functionality than servlet such as expression language, jstl etc.
+It can be thought of as an extension to Servlet because it provides more functionality than servlet such as expression language, JSTL, etc.

-Advantage of JSP over Servlet
+Advantages of JSP over Servlet

 1) Extension to Servlet